Read part 1, part 2 and part 3 of the journey.

-A gentle throb in my temples – the result, no doubt, of some genius spiking the mint tea with liquor to produce the slightly more potent ‘desert tea’ – told me I wouldn’t be climbing Erg Chebbi anytime soon so instead I flopped on the nearest dune to await the approaching new day, Marquise cigarette in hand.
+With the sun rising and the sound of the previous night’s festivities still massaging my synapses, I emerged blurry-eyed from the tent.
+A gentle throb in my temples – the result, no doubt, of consuming ‘desert tea’, otherwise known mint tea spiked with liquor – told me I would not be climbing Erg Chebbi anytime soon.
+Instead, I flopped on the nearest dune to await the approaching new day, Marquise cigarette in hand.

 “I can drive if you want, Tom.
 It’s no problem,” Jakani offered again but spirits buoyed by a night in the desert I declined, attacking the approaching dunes with reckless abandon.
-I whooped loudly as we finally reached concrete and even the Alto seemed to enjoy the return to terra firma, its attendant rattlings and shakings suddenly stopping as we headed along the N13.
+I whooped loudly as we finally reached a concrete and even the Alto seemed to enjoy the return to terra firma, its attendant rattlings and shakings suddenly stopping as we headed along the N13.
 The Sahara faded into the distance behind us as I paid it a silent tribute.

 The parting with Jakani at Rissani was a bittersweet one.
-I had barely known my hitchhiking friend for 24 hours, but in that time he had taken me into the desert and shown how welcoming Morocco could be to strangers.
-He had a smile and a song for every occasion and it felt strange as we went off in our own directions, he to Erfoud, me along the N12 to Tazzarine.
+I had barely known my hitchhiking friend for 24 hours, but in that time, he had taken me into the desert and shown how welcoming Morocco could be to strangers.
+He had a smile and a song for every occasion, and it felt strange as we went off in our separate directions, he to Erfoud, me along the N12 to Tazzarine.
 His parting words felt apt: “Farewell, Tom.
 Welcome to my country.
 Morocco is good for you, is good for me, is good for us all.”

 I agreed and felt energised as yet more stirring scenery rushed by; the red sand, squat buildings carved into the side of hills and lush greenery created a genuinely timeless atmosphere as I explored the passing towns.
-I had enjoyed my circular voyage around the south of Morocco and would certainly miss the omnipresent Atlas Mountains brooding in the background.
+I had enjoyed my circular voyage around the south of Morocco and would miss the omnipresent Atlas Mountains brooding in the background.